Skip to content

 Myth 1: I won’t be covered if I lose my keys

-Replacing a lost or stolen set of keys can be a shockingly expensive business, especially if you have to get an emergency locksmith out at 2am to change all the locks.
-You could be looking at a hefty bill.
-Thankfully ‘replacement locks and keys’ is usually covered under your home insurance – we’ll show you whether a policy covers this when you view your quotes.
+Replacing a lost or stolen set of keys can be shockingly expensive, especially in an out-of-hours emergency.
+Thankfully “replacement locks and keys” is usually covered under your home insurance.
+We’ll show you whether a policy covers this when you view your quotes.

 Myth 2: I won’t be covered if someone steals cash from my home